shanarussell/openAI-cover-letter-generator-no-api-key/README.md

 This is a cover letter generator built from the example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

+A working version of this app, deployed with Vercel, can be found here: (https://open-ai-cover-letter-generator-shanarussell.vercel.app/) [https://open-ai-cover-letter-generator-shanarussell.vercel.app/]

 ## Setup

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)